A. Data protection

 For virtual, hybrid and physical conferences, ENETS may contract service partners, who on their side contract technical partners providing the platform and technical services.

-Our service providers within the framework of the organisation of the ENETS events 2022 are:
+Our service providers within the framework of the organisation of the 20th Annual ENETS Conference in 2023 are:

 event lab GmbH